 This synopsis should be read in conjunction with the Angle Conservation Area Statement (April 2002).
+The Authority has also adopted Supplementary Planning Guidance on Landscape Character Assessment (June 2011).
+Angle Conservation Area is within LCA7 'Angle Peninsula'.

 2.1 THE CHARACTER OF ANGLE CONSERVATION AREA IS IMPORTANT: